-SSH, VTA's design-build contractor for the line, track, stations, and systems of VTA's BART Silicon Valley Berryessa Extension filed suit against VTA seeking unspecified damages and alleging breach of contract, breach of the implied covenant of good faith and fair dealing, and violation of California's prompt payment statutes.
+SSH, VTA's design-build contractor for the line, track, stations, and systems of VTA's BART Silicon Valley Berryessa Extension project filed suit against VTA seeking unspecified damages and alleging breach of contract, breach of the implied covenant of good faith and fair dealing, and violation of California's prompt payment statutes.
 VTA asserts various defenses and has cross-complained against SSH alleging breach of contract, breach of the implied covenant of good faith and fair dealing, and negligence.
-SSH's subcontractor, breach of the implied covenant of good faith and fair dealing, and negligence.
 SSH's subcontractor, Aldridge/Rosendin JV, and its lower-tier subcontractor, HSQ Technology, are also parties to the action and cross-actions.
-The case is in discovery.
-A mediation took place on June 16 and 17, 2021 and was unsuccessful in resolving the case.
-A second mediation took place in October 2022.
-Trial is scheduled to begin in September 2023.
+The parties signed a settlement agreement in July 2023 and VTA received funds pursuant to that agreement in fiscal year 2024.